 Simple Tips To Reduce Ankle Swelling

-- Wear compression socks, but do not wear them to bed.
+- Wear compression garments like socks through the day, but do not wear them to bed.

 - Soak your feet in an Epsom salt bath every other day.